 Experiment with extended fasting

 If you have tried intermittent fasting and feel like you would like to take that to the next level, it is worth trying extended fasting.
-Extended fasting is not consuming food for longer than a 24-hour period.
+Extended fasting is not consuming food for a longer than a 24-hour period.
 Extended fasting of 3-7 days can provide a myriad of health benefits, aside from fat loss, and is not as crazy as it might initially sound.

 We can also recommend Dr Fung’s practical guide to fasting, The Complete Guide to Fasting, which covers all the specific dos and don’ts.
 We found this book very helpful as it explained the mechanisms behind fasting which helped reassure us we were not starving ourselves!

 One important note to consider is that if you have had any disordered eating patterns previously, then fasting may not be for you due to the restriction required.

-We would like to stress again the key is finding the keto that works best for you around your work schedule, social life and lifestyle.
+We would like to stress again, the key is finding the keto that works best for you around your work schedule, social life and lifestyle.
 There is no one size fits all here, and if you want this be to sustainable it has to suit you.